JapiGitHub/Iconic-BlackOps/README.md

 ---

-### at the moment only .linpeas and .sqlmap is made to work.
-WIP

----

 #### dev requirements
 `npm install -g vsce`
 please use code and not codium. the codium deletes your whole folder sometimes :S